aws/aws-cli/awscli/examples/ec2/authorize-security-group-ingress.rst

 **[EC2-Classic] To add a rule that allows inbound HTTP traffic from a security group in another account**

 This example enables inbound traffic on TCP port 80 from a source security group (otheraccountgroup) in a different AWS account (123456789012).
+Incoming traffic is allowed based on the private IP addresses of instances that are associated with the source security group (not the public IP or Elastic IP addresses).
 If the command succeeds, no output is returned.

 Command::